Received a dead Baby Pac-Man around March of 2000. (The Q*Bert is dead too, that's next.)

 Now, when I press video test on the board twice, the screen changes from purple to various garbage, but organized garbage.
 Damned exciting.
 The front test doesn't do anything yet, probably because the last thing it does after the last test is initialize the communications between the boards and go into normal operation.

-Received the rubbers kit from Centsible Amusements.
+Received the rubbers kit from Centsible Amusements (they seem defunct).
 Turns out the key that came with the machine that is supposed to open the playfield doesn't open the playfield, and it's almost impossbile to get to the back of the lock to disassemble.
 Still waiting on the DRAM.